Moniquevdb109/MONVAN25503_PTO2505_A_Monique_VanDenBerg_JSL04/README.md

 ## 💡 Overview

 This project focuses on building a **dynamic Kanban-style task board** that displays and manages tasks directly on the webpage.
-Tasks are **loaded from an initial dataset** and placed into **different columns** based on their current status (e.g., “To Do,” “In Progress,” “Done”).
+Tasks are **loaded from an initial dataset** and placed into **different columns** based on their current status (e.g., “To Do,” “Doing,” “Done”).
 Each task is displayed as a clickable card that opens a **modal window** to view and edit its details.

 The project emphasizes **DOM manipulation**, **modular JavaScript structure**, and **comprehensive code documentation using JSDoc** for clarity, collaboration, and long-term maintainability.